 Further activities in Tehran as well as other Iranian cities are currently being planned.

-Over the course of the project, a curriculum and a manual for a basic course on peace education theory and practice are developed in English and Farsi.
+Over the course of the project, a curriculum and a manual for a basic course on peace education theory and practice have been developed in English and Farsi.